Florence, South Carolina: History

 The City of Florence was chartered in 1871 by the Reconstruction government and incorporated in 1890 following the 1888 creation of Florence County.
 Prior to its charter, the city was part of one of the original townships laid out by the Lords Proprietors in 1719.
-The area was gradually settled through the late 19th and early 20th century.
-Early settlers practiced subsistence farming and produced indigo, cotton, naval stores and timber, which were shipped down the Great Pee Dee River to the port at Georgetown and exported.
-In the mid-19th century two intersecting railroads were built, the Wilmington and Manchester, and the Northeastern.
-General William Harllee, the president of the W & M, built his home at the junction, and named the community "Florence", after his daughter.
+The area was gradually settled through the late 19th and early 20th centuries.
+Early settlers practiced subsistence farming and produced indigo, cotton, naval stores, and timber, which were shipped down the Great Pee Dee River to the port at Georgetown and exported.
+In the mid-19th century, two intersecting railroads were built, the Wilmington and Manchester (W&M) and the Northeastern.
+General William Harllee, the president of the W&M, built his home at the junction, and named the community "Florence", after his daughter.

 American Civil War

 During the Civil War, the town was an important supply and railroad repair center for the Confederacy, and the site of the Florence Stockade, which held between 12,000 and 18,000 Union prisoners of war.
 Over 2,800 prisoners died of disease and were buried there.
 The burial ground adjacent to the prison became the Florence National Cemetery after the war and now has expanded.